Steel sheds Vs Plastic Sheds

 Plastic Sheds are prone to mould

 So, Plastic Sheds can go on grass?
 Well, technically yes.
 You can technically also put your feet in hot lava if you want to, but it might not be a great long-term plan.
 Plastic Sheds that are put on grass will be very, very damp.
+Especially in the Irish climate.
 They’ll suck up moisture like Spongebob on a sesh.
-Given that plastic sheds are more air-tight than wooden or steel garden sheds, this means you’re asking for mould formation in your shed.
+Given that plastic sheds can be more air-tight than wooden or steel garden sheds, this means you’re only asking for mould formation in your shed.

 They’re extremely lightweight

 A quick search of plastic shed reviews will make one thing very apparent; they’re not made to take the elements.
 Simply googling ‘plastic shed reviews’, throws up a plethora of unhappy customers who are amazed at how lightweight their sheds are.
 Below are some reviews from Trustpilot, Amazon and other review sites: